Metrics for grant-funded projects

 - How indicator numbers were derived, with a clear means to collect feedback to evaluate and achieve each relevant Outcome indicator; and

-- The extent to which the applicant provides a comprehensive plan to disseminate the project’s results (both positive and negative) electronically and in-person to target audiences, stakeholders, and interested parties (page 33 of the 2018 FMLFPP RFA).
+- The extent to which the applicant provides a comprehensive plan to disseminate the project’s results (both positive and negative) electronically and in-person to target audiences, stakeholders, and interested parties.

 An added benefit of the standardized metrics and online platform offered through Farmers Market Metrics, is the ability to track the progress of multiple markets across operating organizations.
-A Network account allows a research partner, state association, funder or other partner to view and analyze data in real-time, from any market that grants permission.
-Network accounts come with Tableau integration for in-depth analysis and data visualization.
+A Network account allows a research partner, state association, funder or other partner to view and analyze data in real-time, from any market that grants it permission.

 So take a look around!